Sibylle of Jülich-Cleves-Berg: Conflict with Jakobea of Baden

-Her brother John William inherited the United Duchies of Jülich-Cleves-Berg in 1592.
-After he had developed a mental illness, a power struggle broke out at court between Sibylle and her sister-in-law Jakobea of Baden.
+Since their older brother Karl Frederick had died in 1575, her brother John William inherited the United Duchies of Jülich-Cleves-Berg in 1592.
+After he developed a mental illness, a power struggle broke out at court between Sibylle and her sister-in-law, Jakobea of Baden.
 Sibylle won, and imprisoned Jakobea.
 Sibylle may also have been partially responsible for Jakobea's violent death in 1597.